yulqen/yulqen.org/content/now/_index.md

 I forget how awesome [Django](https://www.djangoproject.com/) is, and Python in general.
 For getting a project done, with the minimal amount of fuss, with everything you need built-in, Django is great.
-My insatiable curiosity has taken me to [Rails](https://rubyonrails.org/) and [Go](https://go.dev) in recent times; the former to too magical and the latter too bare-bones.
+My insatiable curiosity has taken me to [Rails](https://rubyonrails.org/) and [Go](https://go.dev) in recent times; the former too magical and the latter too bare-bones (at least for web development).
 Django is a great balance and I really love it.

 I am developing a basic e-commerce site for my awesomely talented wife, [Joanna Lemon](https://joannalemon.com).